AppliNH/AppliNH/Readme.md

 [💼 Linkedin ](https://www.linkedin.com/in/thomas-martin-348238161/)
 ## 👨‍🎤 About Me

-I'm currently 23yo French IT Engineer student.
+I'm a 23yo French IT Engineer student.

-I'm interested in various subject such as :
+I'm interested in various subjects such as :
 - Mobile / Web dev
 - UX Design
 - Virtualisation